-‘As the days go by, I continue to eliminate the I’, 2023
+As the days go by, I continue to eliminate the I, 2023

 Defining how ‘duration and continuity’ are ‘prerequisites for self-awareness and self-consciousness’, Brinck refers to a ‘punctuate mind’ as the ability to reflect upon the self and ‘revise’ our ‘system of beliefs’.
-Here Brinck defines how, to ‘grasp’ from our past and ‘anticipate’ our future through a ‘unity and a continuity’ of mental states, we ‘collect’ and ‘retain…thoughts over time’ and form necessary ‘judgements’ and an ‘understand[ing] that one thought is related to another’ through a multiplicity of thoughts.
+Here Brinck defines how to ‘grasp’ from our past and ‘anticipate’ our future through a ‘unity and a continuity’ of mental states, we ‘collect’ and ‘retain…thoughts over time’ and form necessary ‘judgements’ and an ‘understand[ing] that one thought is related to another’ through a multiplicity of thoughts.

-To unpick Brinck’s ‘third-person view…from nowhere’ through Blanchot’s text ‘The Essential Solitude’, in which, he refers to the solitary act required to connect with the work of reading or writing literary works of art as entering into the ‘affirmation of the works solitude’, Blanchot states how, in solitude, we find ourselves ‘losing the power to say ‘I’’ in order to ‘capture the essence of creativity’, through which, we adopt an ‘incessant speech’, where ‘’I’ can’t communicate’.
+To unpick Brinck’s ‘third-person view…from nowhere’ through Blanchot’s text ‘The Essential Solitude’, in which, he refers to the solitary act required to connect with the work of reading or writing literary works of art as being capable of entering into the ‘affirmation of the works solitude’, Blanchot states how, in solitude, we find ourselves ‘losing the power to say ‘I’’ in order to ‘capture the essence of creativity’, through which, we adopt an ‘incessant speech’, where ‘’I’ can’t communicate’.
 Blanchot reflects on the ‘tone’ created through writing as not being the ‘writers voice but the intimacy of silence he imposes on the word’, characterizing the ‘discretion’ of silence as ‘an authoritative, a restrained and contained self’ and an ‘effaced ‘I’’, he highlights how, we must sacrifice the self in order to ‘give voice to the universal’, a ‘truth…beyond the person’ explored through the ‘third person’.

 Reflecting upon the creator of literary works as ‘run[ning] the risk of seeking a sense of belonging in the work, through a ‘bond’, Blanchot explicates how, the creator must ‘de-subjectivize’ in order to ‘transform…thinking into making’ and allow for ‘affirmation’ to enter into a place of solitude.
 Blanchot goes on to describe solitude as;